-6 Harmonies services are provided by Miranda Warburton, PhD, CST, LMT and Jennifer Minor, MA, Dipl OM (NCCAOM), LAc
+6 Harmonies services are provided by Miranda Warburton, PhD, CMT, CST-D and Jennifer Minor, MA, Dipl OM (NCCAOM), LAc

 Comprehensive Initial Appointment

-75 - 120 minute session including a comprehensive initial interview & medical history followed by a treatment including acupuncture, CranioSacral Therapy, and/or Chinese Orthopedic Massage (Tuina).
+90-105 minute session including a comprehensive initial interview & medical history followed by a treatment session including acupuncture, CranioSacral Therapy, and/or Tuina (Chinese Orthopedic Bodywork).

 Multi-hands CranioSacral Therapy Session

-60 -120 minute sessions available by request.
-CranioSacral Therapy session with Miranda and Jennifer.
+1hr - 3 hr sessions available by request.
+CranioSacral Therapy and SomatoEmotional Release session with two or more practitioners.
 Acupuncture may be included as needed.

-30 - 60 minute interview, medical history, and lifestyle discussion complete with nutritional recommendations.
+30 - 60 minute interview, medical history, and lifestyle discussion complete with nutritional and relevant supplement recommendations.
+Many patients use this as an opportunity to recalibrate their current diet or supplement regimen.

 CranioSacral Therapy (CST)

-CST techniques encourage whole body relaxation and release pain and restrictions caused by old injuries, new injuries, and physical or emotional trauma.
-CranioSacral Therapy is also an excellent tool to help maintain good health and wellbeing.
+CST techniques encourage whole body relaxation and release pain and restrictions caused by old injuries, new injuries, or physical or emotional trauma.
+CranioSacral Therapy is also an excellent tool to help maintain good health and bolstering your immune system.

-CranioSacral Therapy is suitable for everyone and is gentle enough for babies, the elderly, and anyone suffering from acute physical or emotional pain.
+Because of its gentle nature, CST can be effective for an extraordinarily broad range of medical conditions and is suitable for almost everyone.
+It is gentle enough for babies, the elderly, and anyone suffering from acute physical or emotional pain.

 CST is a natural complement to acupuncture and we often combine the two in treatment sessions at 6 Harmonies for a more effective and complete health care approach.